mas0ny1/POE-Hideout-Migration/README.md

 # POE Hideout Migration
- Guide on how to move images from one hideout type to another
+ Guide on how to move designs (images) from one hideout type to another

 Credits to #Credits to https://gist.github.com/CristenPerret/ea3da944c2e976408662b988ee07d9e6 for base code